-Student scholarships are given out each year by all four sections of CASCWA.
-Visit each section pages to learn more about the rich history of these scholarship programs.
-Each year, over $10,000 is given out statewide to students who have overcome adversity to graduate and our continuing with their education.
+At the end of each school year, CASCWA's number one priority is to recognize graduating seniors who have overcome adversity and will be continuing with their education in the fall.
+Student scholarships are given out each year by all four CASCWA sections.
+Please visit each section's information below to learn more about the rich history of these scholarship programs.
+Each year, over $10,000 is given out statewide to students who have overcome adversity to graduate from high school and to go on to continue with their education.

 CASCWA BAY SECTION SCHOLARSHIP INFORMATION

-These students may have benefited from the intervention of a school counselor, community agency, or a child welfare and attendance worker.
+These students may have benefited from the intervention of a school counselor, community agency, a child welfare and attendance educator/worker, or other.

 CASCWA'S DELTA SIERRA SECTION SCHOLARSHIP INFORMATION

-The annual Richard C. Davis scholarship was established by the Delta Sierra Section of the California Association of Supervisors Child Welfare and Attendance to recognize the contributions Rich Davis has made to the association and for the enduring services he has rendered to school age students.
+The annual Richard C. Davis scholarship was established by the Delta Sierra Section of the California Association of Supervisors Child Welfare and Attendance to recognize the contributions Rich C. Davis has made to the association and for the enduring services he has rendered to school age students.